Every great design project begins with a great plan.

 Whether you’re starting a remodeling project or creating an entirely new space, success will depend largely on quality preparation.
 Making correct measurements, optimizing layout, determining budget, and placing an accurate order are all important steps in the planning process.
-Innovations by VP is here to help.
+VP Innovations is here to help.
 Your design consultant will help produce a space that reflects your vision, needs and preferences.

 Before your initial consultation, please complete the planning guide that corresponds to your project (as much as possible).
 These planning guides provide a framework for collaboration and creativity, and ultimately, to help craft a space that will inspire and delight.

-The best way to begin your kitchen/bath remodel or new build project is to gather ideas regarding the overall look or style you see for your space.
+A: The best way to begin your kitchen/bath remodel or new build project is to gather ideas regarding the overall look or style you see for your space.
 Magazines, websites, or television shows about home remodeling and interior design are a good place to start.
 Once you have some ideas, we recommend filling out one of our planning guides and then calling us to schedule an appointment with one of our design consultants.

-There are many decisions to make when it comes to choosing a cabinet style for your project.
+A: There are many decisions to make when it comes to choosing a cabinet style for your project.
 What door style are you looking for?
 Is there a specific material, color or finish that you are looking for?
 Are there any special features you were hoping to add to your space?
 All of these things are factors in determining what cabinets are best for you.
 Check out page six of our kitchen planning guide for a checklist to help you get started.

 We offer a variety of stock, semi-custom and custom cabinets that will help you achieve the look and functionality you want: